Enhancing multimodal cooperation via sample-level modality valuation: Method

-\begin{corollary} Suppose the marginal contribution of modality is non-negative and the numerical benefits of one modality's marginal contribution follow the discrete uniform distribution.
-Enhancing the discriminative ability of low-contributing modality $x^k$ can increase its contribution $\phi^k$. \end{corollary}
+\begin{remark} Suppose the marginal contribution of modality is non-negative and the numerical benefits of one modality's marginal contribution follow the discrete uniform distribution.
+Enhancing the discriminative ability of low-contributing modality $i$ can increase its contribution $\phi^i$. \end{remark}

-To alleviate the above problem, we further analyze the correlation between uni-modal discriminative ability and its contribution and have Corollary~\ref{coro:enhance}.
-Based on the analysis, strengthening the discriminative ability of low-contributing modality is able to improve its contribution to multi-modal prediction.
-Correspondingly, the risk that multi-modal model collapses to one specific modality is lowered\footnote{The specific analysis process of Corollary~\ref{coro:degradation} and Corollary~\ref{coro:enhance} is provided in the \emph{Supp.
-Materials}.}.